 Bellevue Police equipment was stolen from cruiser

 OMAHA, Neb.
 (WOWT) - A car break-in has the attention of law enforcement across the Omaha-metro area.
-That’s because the victim is a police department and the items stolen are dangerous in the wrong hands.
+That is because the stolen items are dangerous in the wrong hands.

 The passenger side windows are smashed and Bellevue Police warn other agencies to be on the lookout because of what has been stolen inside.